zehdi02/Senior-Design/README.md

 Outline and Ideas: [Link](https://docs.google.com/document/d/1Q3Uw8UuIPxLry2x__Ho96tgG0YmFKRJOzUxRCji3SqQ/edit)

 ## Project Description:
-MangaVision is made by passionate manga readers whose aim is to spread their love for manga and make it accessible for people with visually disabilties or impairments.
+MangaVision is made by passionate manga readers whose aim is to spread their love for manga and make it accessible for people with visual disabilties or impairments.

 MangaVision's main feature is to audibly describe the drawn visual events depicted on the manga pages, empowering the user to enjoy manga just like every other manga lovers out there.
 MangaVision also enables users to have image speech bubbles read aloud and offer the convenience of summarizing the overall plot of chapters/volumes enhancing understanding and engagement, as well as language translation.